List of largest fish: Superorder Lamprimorpha

 The largest member of this small but fascinating order is the aforementioned king of herrings or giant oarfish (Regalecus glesne), the longest extant bony fish on earth, ranging from 7-8 m total length, likely up to 11 m, and can be as heavy as 272 kg.
-Another interesting big fish in this order is the opah (Lampris guttatus), which as opposed to the king of herrings, is massive and has a chunky, rounded shape.
-It is also the only known endothermic or warm-blooded fish.
-Opahs can range up to 2 m in length and weigh up to 86 kg.
+Another interesting big fish in this order is the North Atlantic opah (Lampris guttatus), which as opposed to the king of herrings, is massive and has a chunky, rounded shape.
+The opahs of the genus Lampris are also the only known endothermic or warm-blooded fish.
+Opahs can range up to 2 m in length and weigh up to 270 kg.